 Veterans and spouses of veterans may qualify for aid from the U.S. Department of Veterans Affairs.
 Although the VA does not pay a veteran’s rent, it may cover some of the services provided by an assisted living facility.
 Known as Aid and Attendance (A&A), this benefit is a monthly, needs-based payment above and beyond the VA pension that can help cover the costs of long-term care.
 It is important to note that a veteran or surviving spouse may only receive Aid and Attendance or Housebound benefits (if they are unable to leave their home), not both at once.

-Long-term Care Insurance
+Long-Term Care Insurance

 Long-term care insurance, or LTCI, can be tricky.
 While it appears to be a natural hedge against a future possibility of becoming ill or disabled, long-term care insurance is not a catchall solution.
-Here’s why:

 For example, a “facility-only” policy covers care in a licensed assisted living facility or in a skilled nursing facility, but not in an unlicensed facility or in your own home.
+Many policies do not cover the cost of memory care.
 And, there is usually a “waiting” or “elimination” period before someone is able to access funds.
 The shorter the elimination period you select, the more expensive the premiums.
-Learn more here.

 Finding Appropriate Housing in Your Area

+Of course, your final decision on a facility will depend on more than cost alone.
+You’ll want to find a community that fits the needs of your loved one in a convenient location that will also keep them happy and fulfilled each day.
 HUD has compiled an exhaustive multifamily inventory of housing units for the elderly and persons with disabilities.
 Though not all housing units qualify as assisted living, they are all subsidized HUD housing for seniors and persons with disabilities.
 You can click the link for your state, and begin to make inquiries at locations that sound promising.